 For years, the most common mobile web design practice has been to develop a unique mobile version of a website on a sub-domain.
 For example, if a law firm’s primary website is www.lawyersrule.com, the mobile version will live at m.lawyersrule.com.
 Visitors on mobile devices are automatically redirected to the “m.” sub-domain website instead of the primary website.
 While this approach works, it does not work as well as a newer and better trend called responsive design.

 Responsive design is a relatively new and extremely exciting web design trend.
 With this type of design, you optimize a website for desktops and for all other apparatuses that a searcher may use to look up your website (i.e. mobile phone, tablet, iPad, e-reader).
 Responsive web design makes one single website work effectively on both desktop and laptop browsers, as well as across the entire universe of mobile devices, providing the best browsing experience regardless of the user’s device or operating system.
 Responsive design allows your law firm’s website to respond automatically, and to display the ideal layout for the screen resolution of all devices.

 So, rather than having separate websites for different devices, responsive web design for lawyers allows a law firm to use one design in one online location on every type of device a user might be searching with.

-For more information on how you can work with Stacey E. Burke, P.C. to turn your existing law firm website into a responsive website, contact us today.
+For more information on how you can work with Stacey E. Burke, P.C. to turn your existing law firm website into a responsive and mobile friendly website, contact us today.